-Non-GMO (Anethum graveolens) Mammoth Long Dill plants grow as tall and aromatic warm season annuals.
+Non-GMO (Anethum graveolens) Mammoth Long Dill plants grow as tall and aromatic warm-season annuals.
 However, Mammoth Long Dill varieties easily reseed and can grow back the following season as biennials.
-As large-sized pungent dill varieties, your Mammoth Long Dill will develop upright and for a longer growth season in either late spring or fall.
-With the warm temperature, the herbs’ pungent lacey foliage will turn vibrant-green and reach 4-6’ high.
+As large-sized pungent dill varieties, your Mammoth Long Dill will develop upright and for a longer growing season in either late spring or fall.
+With the warm temperature, the herbs" pungent lacey foliage will turn vibrant green and reach 4-6" high.

 Mammoth Long Island Dill in the Herb Garden

-As this biennial dill can grow anywhere from 4-6’ tall, this large-sized plant can provide shade to other herbs or vegetables, while also making an attractive decorative herb to the borders of your garden.
-You can harvest the pungent lacey-green dill leaves anytime for eating or simply watch all the beneficial pollinators visit your garden such as butterflies and honeybees.
+As this biennial dill can grow anywhere from 4-6" tall, this large-sized plant can provide shade to other herbs or vegetables, while also making an attractive decorative herb to the borders of your garden.
+You can harvest the pungent lacey-green dill leaves anytime for eating or simply watch all the beneficial pollinators visit your gardens such as butterflies and honeybees.

 Harvesting Mammoth Long Island Dill

-Leaves - You can begin harvesting 60 days from the sow date or as soon as the plant has produces several leaves.
+Leaves - You can begin harvesting 60 days from the sowing date or as soon as the plant has produced several leaves.
 Keep plants pruned to delay flowering.
 If your plant goes to seed, there is a strong chance that the leaves will diminish in flavor.

 Seeds - Growing dill for seeds requires less maintenance because the goal is to allow it to flower and go to seed.
-So, it is a waiting and watching game.
-Watch you umbel flower bloom and then allow the dill seed pods to form and turn brown.
-Once they do, clip the dried umbels and place in a paper sack.
+So, it is a waiting game.
+Watch your umbel flower bloom and then allow the dill seed pods to form and turn brown.
+Once they do, clip the dried umbels and place them in a paper sack.
 Shake and gather the seeds from there.
 Seeds are strong in dill flavor, used famously in the pickling process of cucumbers.

 About Mammoth Long Island Dill Herb Seeds

 Mammoth Long Dill Herbs make an aromatic seasoning and spice for many dishes.
 This large-sized and strong-flavored dill is noted as the ideal variety for pickling, using fresh or drying the leaves to store.
-With its fresh, tangy and dill-like flavor, Mammoth Long provides pungent and vibrant-green leaves you can either cook with or sprinkle on top of omelettes.
-This herb is most often used as the perfect dill to add to pickles, warm soup or fresh salads.
+With its fresh, tangy, and dill-like flavor, Mammoth Long provides pungent and vibrant-green leaves you can either cook with or sprinkle on top of omelets.
+This herb is most often used as the perfect dill to add to pickles, warm soup, or fresh salads.